The 10 Worst Columbus Suburbs For 2023

 Next, we averaged the rankings for each place to create a quality-of-life index.

 And finally, we crowned the city with the worst quality of life index, the “Worst Suburb near Columbus.”
-We’re looking at you, Whitehall.
+We’re looking at you, Circleville.

-Well there you have it — the worst of the ‘burbs surrounding Columbus with Whitehall casting itself ahead of the pack.
+Well there you have it — the worst of the ‘burbs surrounding Columbus with Circleville casting itself ahead of the pack.

 As we mentioned earlier, the suburbs around Columbus aren’t all bad.
-Powell takes the cake as the best place to live around Columbus.
+New Albany takes the cake as the best place to live around Columbus.

 • Upper Arlington